IBM/eval-assist/README.md

 cp .env.example .env
 ```

-### 5. Sync the local database
+### 5. Sync the Prisma schema with the Postgres database _(only if you are its admin)_

-If you are managing the database make sure that it is synchronized with the prisma schema by running the following command:
+The following command synchronizes the prisma schema with the database, making sure all the required tables exist.

 `npm run prisma:sync`